 Don't hesitate to apprise your customers about how they will benefit from your product in comparison to their old one, this will not only make them your long-term customers, but it will also allow you to upsell your product by explaining to them how much they will benefit from subscribing to additional plans.
 There is a high chance if your customer is unfamiliar with the cumulative advantages of other subscription plans, they may opt for an alternate product seeing the future needs that your product can serve them in full capacity.

 Make your customer onboarding process as seamless as possible.
 Don’t get indulgent in proving how good and different your product is by deviating from the universal onboarding process unless it is required.
 In case the onboarding process is mandated to be different from other products, help your customers in every step.
+You can even outsource customer service to broaden your availability.

 Give localized user guides, installation manuals, instructional videos, tutorials, etc., and make sure the information should be clear and concise in the aforesaid list of guides.
 Assign some customer service executives for their assistance.